sparsity-xyz/sparsity-tutorials/tee-client/Tutorial.md

 export PLATFORM_API_KEY="your_api_key"
 export PLATFORM="your_platform" # e.g., openai
 export MODEL="your_model"       # e.g., gpt-4
-export TEE_TLS_URL="http://43.201.52.244:8000"  # Default endpoint provided by Sparsity
+export TEE_TLS_URL="http://127.0.0.1:8000"  # Default endpoint for local testing
 ```

-You can check the connection to the TEE_TLS_URL by querying the following endpoint: `http://43.201.52.244:8000/attestation`, which will output something like the following:
+You can check the connection to the TEE_TLS_URL by querying the following endpoint: `http://127.0.0.1:8000/attestation`, which will output something like the following:
 ```
-{"attestation_doc":"hEShATgioFkR76lpbW9kdWxlX2lkeCdpLTA5NzM5OTQ3MWYxOWRmZWMzLWV...
+{"attestation_doc":"hEShATgioFkR76lpbW9kdWxlX2lkeCdpLTA5NzM5OTQ3MWYxOWRmZWMzLWV..."}
 ```

 ## Implementation Guide

 In this tutorial, you'll complete the `ClientRequest` class in `client.py`.
 The class handles secure communication with a TEE endpoint.
-We'll go through each method step by step, using the versions in `coin-price-bot/local/sample_code/client.py` and `sample_code/main.py` as a reference for the completed code.
+We'll go through each method step by step, using the versions in `tee-client/sample_code/client.py` and `sample_code/main.py` as a reference for the completed code.

 ### Step 1: Constructor Initialization (`__init__`)